 The Eureka NEC180 is one of the more amazing stick vacuums we have ever seen.
 Its lightweight build and powerful suction aren’t its only shining features – with a longer-lasting battery than most of its competitors, you can get more done per charge with less time waiting around the charging dock.
-Take a look at my full review of the NEC180 and see whether your floors would benefit from having your very own.
+Look at my full review of the NEC180 and see whether your floors would benefit from having your very own.

 Multi-Surface Vacuum Head

 You wouldn’t be wrong in thinking that most stick vacuum cleaners are made for bare floors and soft-fiber upholstery, but the NEC180 is vastly different from most.
-The extraordinary vacuum head coupled with the beefy motor allows you to clean bare floors, low-pile carpets, auto interior, and practically any above-ground surface you can imagine.
+The extraordinary vacuum head coupled with the beefy motor allows you to clean bare floors, low-pile carpets, auto interiors, and any above-ground surface you can imagine.

 9-1/2-inch Cleaning Path